 Because of this double emphasis, many Libras, most especially of the female persuasion will come out of the womb knowing what color their bridesmaids dresses will be (a very pale shade of café au lait but definitely NOT beige) along with the perfect locale for their wedding party pictures to be taken.

 These same Scale Folk that are strongly focused (aka obsessively driven with a one track vengeance) on being involved in a committed partnership of the romantic kind tend to also be susceptible to the false notion that once hitched/dating/engaged/married then EVERYTHING will be super great and all their problems will simply melt away like the tartest of lemon drops away upon the chimney tops.

 So sorry.
 I’m afraid not.

 Many romantically over-idealistic Librans end up in relationships that are anything but ideal.
 Instead of their partnership being the answer to all of their problems it can end up in reality being the source of their worst nightmares.
-This is due to that seemingly perfect partner turning out to be a ball and chain of the most controlling and domineering kind.
+This is due to that seemingly perfect partner turning out to be a ball and chain of the most controlling kind.

 Because of their tendency to be non-confrontational, the Libra risks losing their individualized self-identity over time if things are left unmonitored.
 With that in mind, the song I have chosen for Libra acts mainly as a warning for those born beneath the sign of Partnerships “Spiderwebs” by No Doubt.
 And just like that relationship oriented double whammy associated with their sign, the song has a double whammy of an emphasis given it’s sung by a fellow Scale child who happens to be the best example of the most relationship obsessed kind! – fellow Libran, Gwen Stefani.